cypher-ravi/BranchInternationalAssignment/README.md

 # Step 1 : Install Requirements by cd into mysite folder:
 $ pip install -r requirements.txt

-#Step 2 :
-make sure you are in same directory as manage.py and run command
+# Step 2 : Make sure you are in same directory as manage.py and run command

 $ python manage.py migrate -> for database

-Create admin username and pass in terminal , make sure you are in project directory
+# Step 3 : Create admin username and pass in terminal , make sure you are in project directory

 $ python manage.py createsuperuser
 -> for dashboard to see messages and rooms whom all users are attached